Craig Bradley

 Craig Edwin Bradley (born 23 October 1963) is a former Australian rules footballer and first-class cricketer.
 He is the games record holder at Carlton in the AFL/VFL, and in elite Australian rules football (the AFL/VFL, SANFL and WAFL).

 Early life

 Bradley was born in Ashford in suburban Adelaide.
+His junior club was the Pooraka Bulls (see Adelaide Footy League).

 Football

 Port Adelaide (1981–1985)

 Bradley made his senior football debut in 1981 as a seventeen-year-old for Port Adelaide in the South Australian National Football League (SANFL), Port's third premiership in a row.
 At the end of 1981 Victorian Football League club Essendon approached Bradley to join them but he turned down the offer, wishing to remain in South Australia with Port Adelaide and to build on his promising cricket career.

 In 1982, his second season, Bradley won Port Adelaide's Best and Fairest.

 In 1984 Bradley would be selected in the Australian team to take on Ireland in the revival of the International Rules series.

 In 1985 Bradley had won his third consecutive Port Adelaide best and fairest and was runner-up for the Magarey Medal.